Wondering how to increase conversion rates for your e-commerce store?

 The subtotal is clearly displayed in red so we know exactly how much we are paying before shipping.
 It also says how many items we are ordering.
 The quantity can be changed directly from this page too.

-There are recommended products on the sidebar which serve as an up-sell.
+There are recommended products on the sidebar that serve as an up-sell.
 Above the easily noticeable checkout button, there is a free shipping promotion.

 Once again, it’s pretty bare-bones.